Carrie Scott

-Carrie E. A. Scott, b.1979, is an American/English curator, Gallery Director, TV presenter and art writer living in London.
-She is also known by Carrie Scott Lazarus.
+Carrie E. A. Scott (born 1979) is an American/English curator, gallery director, TV presenter and art writer living in London.
+She is also known as Carrie Scott Lazarus.

 Early life

 Scott was born in Oxford, England and moved to Old Greenwich, Connecticut.
 She went to Greenwich High School, then attended Dickinson College in Carlisle, Pennsylvania, graduating class of 2001.
 She did a Master's in Art History at the University of Washington in Seattle, WA.

 Career

 Scott was Director of Nicole Klagbsrun Gallery, New York, where she worked with artists such as Beth Campbell, Matthew Day Jackson, Rashid Johnson, Mika Rottenberg, Adam McEwen, and Storm Tharp.
 Prior to that, Scott was curator of the Hedreen Gallery at Seattle University's Lee Center for the Arts, Director of the James Harris Gallery.